bcdtv/EC504-Project/README.md

 command: make test-bst
  - asks for display option, set display off for large values of N
  - asks for inputs N, MIN_INT, and MAX_INT to generate array of random numbers
+ - tests binary search tree methods for correctness
+ - each method is tested seperately
+ - prints results to stdout

+**Deque**
+command: make test-deque
+ - asks for display option, set display off for large values of N
+ - asks for inputs N, MIN_INT, and MAX_INT to generate array of random numbers
- - tests BST methods for correctness
+ - tests deque methods for correctness
  - each method is tested seperately
  - prints results to stdout